Gravitational Wave Detection PHYS5006

 Requirements of Entry

-1) Continuous assessement via a dissertation (approx 2000 words) on a current topic in gravitational wave research (50%)
+1) Continuous assessment via a series of short written assignments on current topics in gravitational wave research (50%)

 Are reassessment opportunities available for all summative assessments?
 No

 Reassessment is not normally allowed, for practical reasons, for any assessed components of coursework.